Microchip Technology (NASDAQ:MCHP) Price Target Raised to $177.00

-Microchip Technology (NASDAQ:MCHP) had its target price upped by Morgan Stanley from $165.00 to $177.00 in a research note published on Friday morning, The Fly reports.
-The firm currently has an overweight rating on the semiconductor company’s stock.
+Microchip Technology (NASDAQ:MCHP) had its price target lifted by Morgan Stanley from $165.00 to $177.00 in a report published on Thursday, Benzinga reports.
+Morgan Stanley currently has an overweight rating on the semiconductor company’s stock.

-The company also recently disclosed a quarterly dividend, which will be paid on Friday, June 4th.
-Investors of record on Friday, May 21st will be paid a dividend of $0.413 per share.
+The business also recently announced a quarterly dividend, which will be paid on Friday, June 4th.
+Investors of record on Friday, May 21st will be paid a $0.413 dividend.
+The ex-dividend date of this dividend is Thursday, May 20th.
 This is a positive change from Microchip Technology’s previous quarterly dividend of $0.39.
-The ex-dividend date is Thursday, May 20th.
-This represents a $1.65 annualized dividend and a yield of 1.15%.
-Microchip Technology’s dividend payout ratio (DPR) is presently 30.12%.
+This represents a $1.65 dividend on an annualized basis and a yield of 1.14%.
+Microchip Technology’s dividend payout ratio is presently 30.12%.

 Microchip Technology Incorporated develops, manufactures, and sells semiconductor products for various embedded control applications in the Americas, Europe, and Asia.
 The company offers general purpose and specialized 8-bit, 16-bit, and 32-bit microcontrollers; 32-bit embedded microprocessors; and microcontrollers for automotive, industrial, aerospace, office communication, and computing applications.